 What I don’t keep – I don’t keep any record of anything else about you.
 No phone numbers (unless you texted or called me), no residence addresses, no birth data or parent information, or other personally identifying data is ever recorded by me from the wedding license application.

 The wedding license emails with all that personal information are permanently deleted from my email account within 3 days of your ceremony.
 I want you to feel safe about sharing your information with me, and to know that I take great care with your personal data, just as I do with my own.
-From a financial record standpoint, since I use third-party services such as PayPal, Square and Venmo, I never even see your credit card information, so it cannot be compromised from my end of the transaction.
+From a financial record standpoint, since I use third-party services such as PayPal, Stripe, Square and Venmo, I never even see your credit card information, so it cannot be compromised from my end of the transaction.
+I do not take credit card numbers over email, text or chat – or at all – and you should be very wary of anyone asking you to do that.

 The bottom line